squid-cache/squid-cache.github.io/docs/DeveloperResources/RequestUseCases.md

     - `HttpClientConnection` holds `CallbackReference` to the Socket.
 1. `HttpClientConnection` calls read() on the Socket
     - For some systems, the read is scheduled on the socket now.
-For others, when the next event loop occurs, the read willl be done.
+For others, when the next event loop occurs, the read will be done.
     - Socket gets a `RefCount` reference to the dispatcher.
 1. Socket requests read from the OS (if it was not already scheduled)
 1. read completes